-Oregon Eye Specialists has experienced MIGS surgeons practicing in the Lake Grove, Aloha, and St. Vincent clinics.
+Oregon Eye Specialists has experienced MIGS surgeons practicing in the Lake Grove, Aloha, St. Vincent and Providence Medical Center clinics.

 Microsurgery involves creating a new channel to drain fluid from the eye and reducing the pressure that causes glaucoma.
 Surgery is often performed after medication and laser procedures have failed.

 To learn more about glaucoma and how you can be tested for this serious condition, contact us today to schedule an appointment with one of our doctors.